Skip to content

 This opens the Credential Providers dialog window.

-• AWS Secrets Manager Secret ARN - Enter the Amazon Resource Name (ARN) of the AWS Secrets Manager secret that you want to use for this Credential Provider.
+• Without Populate Secrets ARNs - Enter the Amazon Resource Name (ARN) of the AWS Secrets Manager secret that you want to use for this Credential Provider.

-• Credential Type - Select the type of credential you want to retrieve from AWS Secrets Manager.
-The options are:
+8. For Credential Value Type, select the type of credential you want to retrieve from AWS Secrets Manager.

 • Plain Text - Retrieve the entire secret value as a single credential.